nitrite/nitrite-doc/flutter-sdk/collection/write.md

 ### Updating Using a Filter

-You can update a document using a filter.
+You can update multiple documents using a filter.
 It takes a `Filter` object as the first input parameter.
 It takes a `Document` object as the second input parameter.
 It returns a `Future<WriteResult>` object.

 ```dart
 var update = createDocument("_id", existingDoc.id)